FugueWeb/dapp-dun/README.md

 # Governance Model and Token Distribution

 Some of the key details that determine the governance model are:
-* the total of minutes required for debate of a proposal
+* the total minutes required for debate of a proposal
 * the quorum, or the amount of votes required for a proposal to pass (or fail)
 * the token address and its distribution that enables stakeholders to have agency within the association